 |8.8 x 8.5 x 6.6″

 Leica Q2 Monochrom Final Verdict

-While its 47.3-megapixel full-frame sensor helps justify the price, there’s no denying that the Q2 Monochrom is a hefty investment for a tiny camera.
-A monochrome sensor makes it unusually specific, even for Leica.
+While its 47.3-megapixel full-frame sensor helps justify the price, there’s no denying that the Q2 Monochrome is a hefty investment for a tiny camera.
+Moreover, a monochrome sensor makes it unusually specific, even for Leica.

 And suppose you don’t mind shooting only in black and white.
-In that case, it produces stunning image quality, too, making it a much more affordable option than an M10 or M10 Monochrom for photographers who would like to own a Leica camera.
+In that case, it produces stunning image quality, making it a much more affordable option than an M10 or M10 Monochrom for photographers who want to own a Leica camera.